‘Teen Mom 2’ Star Jenelle Evans Is ‘Super Glad’ To Have Reconnected With Mother, Wants To ‘Keep It That Way’

 As previously reported by Inquisitr, though, that didn’t’ go as planned.
 While Barbara was ready to meet with him, he never showed up for the meeting with Barbara.

 Jenelle has also shared other photos of herself with her mom on social media over the past few months, showing that they have been working on their relationship for a while.
-Back in January, the two women had a “girl’s weekend” and Jenelle shared a photo of them smiling to Instagram.
+Back in January, the two women had a girls’ weekend and Jenelle shared a photo of them smiling to Instagram.

 New episodes of Teen Mom 2 are currently airing on MTV.
 Fans can catch up with new episodes on Monday nights.